PoC-dev/smtp-abuse-reporting/README.md

 ```
 apt-get install libdbd-sqlite3-perl libmime-lite-perl libnet-dns-perl
 ```
-You can always just run `./bin/smtp-abuse-syslog.pl`, or `smtp-abuse-report.pl` to check for errors about missing perl modules.
+You can always just run `./smtp-abuse-syslog.pl`, or `./smtp-abuse-report.pl -n` to check for errors about missing perl modules.
 If there are no more, the former waits for data on stdin.
 Quit with EOF (`Ctrl-D`).

 Next, use the archived logs to fill the database with inital data:
 ```
-( zcat /var/log/mail.log.4.gz /var/log/mail.log.3.gz /var/log/mail.log.2.gz; cat /var/log/mail.log.1; ) |~/bin/smtp-abuse-syslog.pl -d
+( zcat /var/log/mail.log.4.gz /var/log/mail.log.3.gz /var/log/mail.log.2.gz; cat /var/log/mail.log.1; ) |~/smtp-abuse-reporting/smtp-abuse-syslog.pl -d
 ```
 Finally, create a cronjob like the following:
 ```
-51 * * * *  /usr/sbin/logtail -f /var/log/mail.log -o .smtp-abuse-syslog-offset |bin/smtp-abuse-syslog.pl
+51 * * * *  /usr/sbin/logtail -f /var/log/mail.log -o .smtp-abuse-syslog-offset |smtp-abuse-reporting/smtp-abuse-syslog.pl
 ```
-Because there is not yet a *~/.smtp-abuse-syslog-offset* file, the omitted current log file will be parsed entirely with the next cron run, and entries added.
+Because there is not yet a *~/.smtp-abuse-syslog-offset* file, the omitted current log file will be parsed entirely with the next cron run, and entries added accordingly.
 With that, there is no opportunity to miss any entries.

 After testing with `-dn` as described above, you can add a daily cron job to actually send complaint emails accordingly.
 ```
-53 8 * * *  bin/smtp-abuse-report.pl
+53 8 * * *  smtp-abuse-reporting/smtp-abuse-report.pl
 ```

 ## Database layout.